boyter/scc/README.md

 ```

 The above will run against the current directory, outputting to standard output the the default output, as well as writing
-to output.html and output.csv with the appropiate formats.
+to output.html and output.csv with the appropriate formats.

 #### Tabular